rahulearn2019/msvsdpim/week5/readme.md

 ```

----> NOTE - The ADC circuit in the hierarchy has an I/O pin that shows GND pin.
+---> NOTE - The ADC circuit in the bottom hierarchy has an I/O pin that shows GND pin.
 DO not name it as VSS or something.
 It will create problems in post-layout spice simulations.
 As NGSPICE understands GND and doesn't like any other name for it, even if it is in a subckt

 ![Screenshot from 2023-03-28 01-23-59](https://user-images.githubusercontent.com/50217106/228070895-d100f490-445d-4f18-a7f2-06f5186c06f3.png)